-The new Renault 5 electric will be shown at at Goodwood’s Festival of Speed this week as it gears up for a market launch in 2024.
+The new Renault 5 electric supermini has been shown on stage at Goodwood’s Festival of Speed, as it gears up for a market launch in 2024.

 Company boss Luca de Meo said the use of the new platform and revamped battery tech will enable the firm to sell the 5 for about 33 per cent less than a current Zoe.